-This trial is designed to evaluate the tolerability, safety and effectiveness of a novel pain management therapy in dogs with severe elbow dysplasia with osteoarthritis.
-The drug is administered as one-time intra-articular injections into both elbows in most dogs.
-The injection will be administered under sedation or general anesthesia.
-There is no placebo in this trial.
-An estimated 28 client-owned dogs with will be enrolled.
-Owners will be required to complete pain assessment surveys, track their dog’s activity through the use of an activity monitor worn on the dog’s collar, and record short at-home videos assessing the dog’s gait.
-The trial site will train the owners on all of these assessments.
-Trial visits include the dog’s initial consultation, treatment day (Day 0), and then recheck visits on Days 14, 28, 56, and 84.
-Medications targeted at the treatment of osteoarthritis/ elbow dysplasia associated pain, except for CBD and other cannabinoids, are acceptable provided they have been administered for at least 2 weeks prior to enrolling in the study.
+This study is designed to evaluate the tolerability, safety and effectiveness of a novel therapy (not yet approved by FDA) to manage pain associated with moderate to severe elbow dysplasia and secondary osteoarthritis in dogs.
+The investigational drug is administered as an intra-articular injection into both elbows.
+There is no placebo treatment.
+The one-time treatment will be administered under sedation or general anesthesia to approximately 28 client-owned dogs.
+Owners are required to complete periodic pain assessment surveys and record short at-home videos assessing the dog’s gait.
+The study staff will train owners on how to complete the assessments.
+The dog’s activity also will be tracked through the use of an activity monitor worn on the dog’s collar.
+Study visits include the dog’s initial consultation, treatment day (Day 0), and then recheck visits on Days 14, 28, 56, and 84.
+Medications targeted at the treatment of osteoarthritis / elbow dysplasia pain, except for CBD and other cannabinoids, are acceptable, provided they have been administered for at least 2 weeks prior to enrolling in the study.

-The trial is fully funded for the full trial duration (84 days).
-Funding includes the initial consultation, the study treatment and administration, radiographs prior to treatment (if not performed within 4 months of enrollment), recheck visits, required bloodwork, and management of side effects that are thought to be directly related to the trial.
+The study is fully funded for its entire duration (approximately 84 days).
+Funding includes the initial consultation, the study treatment and administration, radiographs prior to treatment (if not already performed within 2 weeks of enrollment), recheck visits, required bloodwork, and management of side effects that are thought to be directly related to study participation.

 Trained veterinarians at the trial sites will evaluate each dog for eligibility.